 The ``approximate zero" here stands for that it is pseudo-conformal with scale symmetry broken both explicitly and spontaneously, the dilaton mass and the $\omega$ mass balancing so as to lead to parity-doubling in the dense system.
 The true conformal velocity, within the model, should be reached only at a density much higher than that of the core density of the massive stars.
 Where precisely the conformality sets in is not relevant to the compact-star physics.

-In Fig.~\ref{TEMT}, is shown the sound speed $v_s/c$ for $\alpha=0$ (nuclear matter) and 1(neutron matter) calculated in $V_{lowK}$RG for $n_{1/2}$.
-They are of same form for $2< n_{1/2}/n_0 <4$ except for the shift in scale.
+In Fig.~\ref{TEMT} is shown the sound speed $v_s/c$ for $\alpha=0$ (nuclear matter) and 1(neutron matter) calculated in $V_{lowK}$RG for $n_{1/2}$.
+They are of the same form for $2< n_{1/2}/n_0 <4$ except for the slight shift in the density and the height of $v_s$.
 This result serves as an illustration of the arguments to follow.